UF-Design-Build-Fly/PCB-Shield-Design/README.md

 - Ability to read 8 channels from receiver (maybe up to 16).
 - Servos will plug into pin connectors on board (3x8 or 3x16 male header pins).
 - [Reverse polarity protection?](https://www.youtube.com/watch?v=IrB-FPcv1Dc)
-    - Do we want avionics package to act only as a load or do we want the ability to debug board using serial monitor (voltage source from computer).
+    - Do we want avionics package to act only as a load or do we want the ability to debug board using serial monitor while reading pwm.
     - P-Channel MOSFET
     - Optimize parameters for MOSFET in application
     - fuse?